 Corporate Taxes in Singapore

-The Deloitte 2014 Asia Pacific Tax Complexity Survey crowns Singapore as the best place in the world to start a business, with regards to the consistency of its tax policies.
+Singapore has been the best place in the world to start a business, with regards to the consistency of its tax policies.
 Apart from consistency, the country’s corporate tax regime was also lauded for the high predictability and low complexity.
 These are key requirements to stimulate business activity in a country.

 The World Bank states that Singapore is among the five countries in the world where it is the easiest for businesses to pay taxes.
 Companies on average make 5 tax payments in Singapore that amounts to 27.1% of their profit.
 On top of this, the Government of Singapore has eased the administrative burden of tax compliance on companies by making the payment of corporate taxes faster and easier.